Administrative Review Tribunal

 Post hearing support

-After your hearing, we will keep in touch with you to inform you on the status of your appeal.
-We will also provide you with guidance on the next steps that you can take depending on the decision of the appeal.
+After your hearing or your written submission to the ART, we will keep in touch with you to inform you on the status of your review.
+We will also provide you with guidance on the next steps that you can take depending on the decision of the review.

 Guidance on Permanent Residency pathways

-We will advise you on the steps that you can take while your AAT application is being processed.
-While you may face several complexities due to the refusal decision made by the Department, we will provide tailored advice on how you can maintain your lawful status and the other options you may have to proceed to permanent residency.
+We will advise you on the steps that you can take while your ART application is being processed.
+While you may face several complexities due to the refusal decision made by the Department, we will provide tailored advice on how you can maintain your lawful status and present you with other options for you to obtain permanent residency.

 FAQs